 As part of its activities over the last 20 years, the League has mounted large appeals to raise funds for a massive programme of improvements to the Hospital and has raised approximately £8 million which has been used to update and provide new buildings and to purchase new equipment.

-The League of Friends of Teddington Memorial Hospital launched a pioneering new project in partnership with all GP practices in the Borough of Richmond, to enhance their Out of Hours Service.
-This is the first partnership of its kind in the country, to improve out of hours GP services for all registered patients and is helping more patients get the care they need at home and avoid visiting overcrowded Accident and Emergency Departments.
+2014 – 2018 The League launched a pioneering new project in partnership with all GP practices in the Borough of Richmond, to enhance their Out of Hours Service.
+This was the first partnership of its kind in the country, to improve out of hours GP services for all registered patients and helped more patients get the care they needed at home and avoided visiting overcrowded Accident and Emergency Departments.

-The Out of Hours Service operates when GP practices are closed i.e. evenings, weekends and bank holidays.
-With the support of The League of Friends, the new enhanced service provides:
+The Out of Hours Service operated when GP practices were closed i.e. evenings, weekends and bank holidays.
+With the support of The League of Friends, the enhanced service provided:

 - The certainty of being able to speak to and if appropriate, be seen by a dedicated doctor based at Teddington Memorial Hospital.

-- A fully equipped car, which will enable the doctor to make home visits.
+- A fully equipped car, which enabled the doctor to make home visits.

-Through its fundraising efforts and many generous donations, the League of Friends has committed support to the enhanced service for three years.
-We are working to attract more funding, so that we can continue to support and keep improving out of hours care in the future.
+Through its fundraising efforts and many generous donations, the League of Friends raised £2,001,294 and committed support to the enhanced service for three years, with an extension of the service running to the beginning of 2018.

 £43,000 was raised for a newly landscaped garden at the back of the Hospital which has been designed especially for patients, with areas to walk and areas to sit in comfort.
 In addition, 8 monitors have been provided for the hospital’s one-stop Cardiac Clinic, and 10 new super wheelchairs were purchased for patients to use on the wards and throughout the hospital.
 The was also repaired and refurbished.